Welcome to today's edition of the Rush 24-7 podcast.

 I'm so honored to be on.

-After all these years, I listened to you on the great all conservative all the time Chicago Station, WLS.
+After all these years, I listened to you on the great all-conservative all-the-time Chicago station, WLS.

 Thank you.

-And uh I am pro-life.
+And I am pro-life.

 I very much want to see Roe v.
+Wade revisited.

 It's obsolete, actually.

-But anyway, I've watched when President Reagan first appointed Sandra Day O'Connor.
+But anyway, I've watched when President Reagan first appointed Sandra Day O'Connor, finally this was considered to be the woman's spot.

-We're the great majority.
+And we're the great majority.

 We really are.

-The females in this country, we're not with you guys.
+The females in this country.

-I uh you know, I appreciate what you're saying.
+I appreciate what you're saying.

-I I understand there are people that look at things this way.
+I understand there are people that look at things this way.

-Uh I don't.
+I don't.

-And I'm not saying that there's not the best woman out there, but when you start looking at things like that first, well, we gotta have our we've got to have a we don't have a Hispanic seat yet, we've got to get one of those.
+But when you start looking at things like that first, well, we got to have our, we've got to have a, we don't have a Hispanic seat yet.

-That means somebody's gonna lose a seat.
+That means somebody's going to lose a seat.

-We already have a woman's seat up there with Justice Ginsburg, uh, maybe a little greedy demanding two.
+We already have a woman's seat up there with Justice Ginsburg, maybe a little greedy demanding two.

-Uh but it to me, this is just the balkanization of the country.
+But to me, this is just the balkanization of the country.

-Uh well, he doesn't hit a home run.
+Well, he doesn't hit a home runway.

 He's dark enough, but he's too conservative.